Oasys-Zone/Oasys.SDK/README.md

 For namespace and class definitions and code documentation, please refer to [here](https://oasys-zone.github.io/Oasys.SDK/).

 ## Creating A Module
-To begin, create a blank .NET Framework Class Library project and add the DLLs you have downloaded earlier as references.
+To begin, create a blank .NET Class Library project and add the DLLs you have downloaded earlier as references.

 Next, create a class named "Main" and reference the needed namespaces:
 ```csharp